LBC In Action

 Boys and Girls Club Library of Ada County, August 2013

-While the seed Kristi Brumley, a 2012 ALA Emerging Leader who also worked with Librarians Build Communities, returned home to Boise, ID inspired to find a way to put LBC into action in her own community.
-A former Peace Corps volunteer, she's alwasy had a heart for service.
+Kristi Brumley, a 2012 ALA Emerging Leader who also worked with Librarians Build Communities, returned home to Boise, ID inspired to find a way to put LBC into action in her own community.
+A former Peace Corps volunteer, she's always had a heart for service.
 Leveraging her connection with the Returned Peace Corps Volunteers of Idaho led to a meeting with Rotary Club representatives who helped with donations and spreading the word.
 Thirty-five librarian volunteers at the Pacific Northwest Regional Library Conference donated 3 hours to sort, process and shelve donated books, create signage, and decorate the Boys and Girls Club library.

 While the seed was planted the summer of 2012, the work continued through January 2014.
 Kristi used additional funds to purchase new books and also got a donation from Barnes and Noble!
 While she still visits the Boys and Girls Club to volunteer and calls on her community partners to help, the library is so well organized that it’s largely self-managing.
 “The neat thing was how many people got involved; it became a community effort.”